retrotravelbug/tightropetool/adolescent tightrope.md

 The cards in the guidance workbook can be printed from the workbook or collectively from here so you can print off, cut out and laminate each card, or page of cards.
 There are also mats that have all the cards from each area together.

 ## [Purchase the toolkit with printed cards]

-If you or your team want the hardcopy toolkit with 8 sets of printed cards and two pads with the template form to complete then a few sets are still available from the link above.
+If you or your team want the hardcopy toolkit with 8 sets of printed cards and two printed pads with the template form to complete, then a few sets are still available from the link above.

 ## Reviews <small> - from practitioners</small>